 Current and Upcoming Projects

 Since Covid, I've been directing and acting in short films with Not Really Sibling Productions such as Life or Death, Ashes to Ashes and Quarantraining and a web-series called High, How Are You?.
-So far, Life or Death has been selected to be in thirteen film festivals and won two; Ashes to Ashes has both been selected to six festivals and won one; Quarantraining has been selected to be in THIRTY-FOUR film festivals, was a semifinalist in, FOUR, a finalist in THREE festivals, and won SEVEN festivals, and High, How Are You? has been selected into EIGHTEEN film festivals, won THREE, a finalist in TWO, a semifinalist in TWO, and TWO honorable mentions.
+So far, Life or Death has been selected to be in thirteen film festivals and won two; Ashes to Ashes has both been selected to six festivals and won one; Quarantraining has been selected to be in FORTY film festivals, was a semifinalist in, FOUR, a finalist in THREE festivals, and won SEVEN festivals, and High, How Are You? has been selected into EIGHTEEN film festivals, won THREE, a finalist in TWO, a semifinalist in TWO, and TWO honorable mentions.

 My name is Ashley Landrieu and I was born and raised in New Orleans, Louisiana.
 I knew wanted to be an actress when I was five-years old, sitting in front of my family's old television watching Quest for Camelot.
 Watching that movie made me want to tell stories.
 Stories that can take a person out of this world just for a little bit.

 I was in my first play when I was in fifth grade and continued to do any play I could during grammar school all through my high school, Mount Carmel Academy.
 During high school, I was in nine of the ten shows I could have been in and I was even the president of the drama club my senior year.

 After graduating, I went to Louisiana State University to major in Theatre with a concentration in Performance.
 I loved everything about my college experience; from Saturday nights in Death Valley, to acting classes, film acting classes, aerial silks (learning and teaching), voice classes, and movement classes where I got my first taste of stage combat.
 My classes always presented me with a challenge and I welcomed it every time.